How do you handle tension when you are the one who needs to lead?

 Are you so inflexible and stuck in one mindset that you cannot learn something new or perhaps even change your mind?
 Is your group that inflexible?

-Only ignorant people hold desperately to an opinion, even when the opinion is being proven wrong, like the earth being flat.
-(No offense to those who still believe the earth is flat.)
+Only ignorant people hold desperately to an opinion, even when the opinion is being proven wrong.
 To these people, their opinion is intimately linked to their identity.
-Questioning their opinion, A.K.A. identity, is tantamount to questioning their very existence.
-It is not that serious, Folks!
-It is OK to be open to learning and to widening your point of view.
+Questioning their opinion, a.k.a. identity, is tantamount to questioning their very existence.
+It is not that serious, folks!
+It is ok to be open to learning and to widening your point of view.

 The purpose of inviting discussion among a group is to free up rigidity of thought, allow for ideas to flow and synergy to take place.
 Maybe alone our ideas are faulty, incomplete.
 But together we can come up with better solutions.

-Human Beings will never agree totally on everything.
-But I hope someday they can at least agree that we are all better when we survive together.
+Human beings will never agree totally on everything.
+But I hope someday we can at least agree that we are all better when we survive together.